WaCoDiS/message-dashboard/README.md

 ## Installation / Building Information
 ### Build from Source
-In order to build the WaCoDiS Metadata Connector from source _Java Development Kit_ (JDK) must be available.
+In order to build WaCoDiS Message Dashboard from source _Java Development Kit_ (JDK) must be available.
 Data Access is tested with Oracle JDK 8 and OpenJDK 8.
 Unless stated otherwise later JDK versions can be used.
 In addition [Apache Maven](https://maven.apache.org/), [npm](https://www.npmjs.com/) and [Angular](https://angular.io/) must be available for building the application.